1200wd/web-coineva/content/create-safe-offline-wallet-without-printer.rst

 .. code-block:: bash

-   lennart@c:~$ cli-wallet mywallet-priv
+   lennart@c:~$ cli-wallet mywallet-priv -u
    Command Line Wallet for BitcoinLib

    Wallet mywallet-priv does not exist, create new wallet [yN]? y

    CREATE wallet 'mywallet-priv' (bitcoin network)

-   Your mnemonic private key sentence is: erase burden model museum upgrade ozone foster oyster maximum visit clump vendor
+   Your mnemonic private key sentence is: toward music glory great faith sustain work length gossip easy dizzy clever

    Please write down on paper and backup.
 With this key you can restore your wallet and all keys